-3. Strategic Planning and Performance Monitoring

-Red Flag There is no evidence of a strategic planning process The aims and objectives of the organisation are not well known or understood The Strategic Plan is not considered to be a good quality document The Committee does not regularly consider macro and strategic risks to the achievement of the organisation's aims and objectives The Committee does not formally review progress towards delivering the strategy Where a review does take place, it is not regular or given proper consideration Performance standards are not being achieved and this is not discussed at Committee level No evidence of comparative analysis against similar organisations Good Practice A Strategic Planning workshop is held at least every three years A Corporate Plan clearly sets out the aims and objectives of the Committee Operational plans are developed that set out actions to achieve the stated aims and objectives The Corporate Plan is reviewed and updated on at least an annual basis or more regularly if the remit of the organisation or the external environment changes Progress against the Corporate Plan and Operational Plans is reviewed on at least a quarterly basis by the Committee - this should not be a tick-boxing exercise but should warrant proper consideration and discussion Management provide thorough analysis and reports to support this consideration and discussion Management highlights any potential problems with achievement of the aims and objectives in the plan Performance of the organisation is benchmarked/compared against similar organisations, where appropriate The Committee understands the principle of collective responsibility and applies this to its management and monitoring of performance Evidence Corporate Plan to Corporate Plan Progress Reports support Attendance at Strategic Planning Workshop Manitoring of progress against comise and statutomy torques. good Monitoring of progress against service and statutory targets Monitoring Papers practice Meeting PapersMeeting Minutes
+3. Strategic Planning and Performance Monitoring • There is no evidence of a strategic planning process Red Flag • The aims and objectives of the organisation are not well known or understood • The Corporate Plan is not considered to be a good guality document • The Committee does not regularly consider macro and strategic risks to the achievement of the organisation's aims and objectives • The Committee does not formally review progress towards delivering the strategy • Where a review does take place, it is not regular or given proper consideration • Performance standards are not being achieved and this is not discussed at Committee level No evidence of comparative analysis against similar organisations Good • A Strategic Planning workshop is held at least every three years A Corporate Plan clearly sets out the aims and objectives of the Committee Practice Operational plans are developed that set out actions to achieve the stated aims and objectives • The Corporate Plan is reviewed and updated on at least an annual basis or more regularly if the remit of the organisation or the external environment changes • Progress against the Corporate Plan is reviewed on at least a bi-annual basis by the Committee - this should not be a tick-boxing exercise but should warrant proper consideration and discussion • Management provide thorough analysis and reports to support this consideration and discussion Management highlights any potential problems with achievement of the aims and objectives in the plan • Performance of the organisation is benchmarked/compared against similar organisations, where appropriate • The Committee understands the principle of collective responsibility and applies this to its management and monitoring of performance Corporate Plan Evidence Corporate Plan Progress Reports to Attendance at Strategic Planning Workshop support aood Monitoring of progress against service and statutory targets • Meeting Papers practice Meeting Minutes

-4. Financial and Project Management

-Red Flag Committee members are not familiar with financial reports and how they are prepared Issues raised in the annual report issued by the External Auditor are not followed up Committee members have not received adequate training and therefore are unable to make decisions in relation to DFP guidance and financial investment practices Insufficient time is spent on discussing the annual budget and financial reports and on the financial health of the organisation in general Financial reports are not prepared in line with the FreM and reporting timetable The Committee is unaware of planned or ongoing projects in the organisation Good Committee members are aware of the financial investment practices that are adopted by NILGOSC and how to evaluate Practice financial performance Sufficient time is devoted to considering and understanding the annual budget and its implications Financial reports are prepared in line with the FreM and reporting timetable • The annual report prepared by the External Auditor is thoroughly reviewed by the Committee, who monitors action taken to address any weaknesses highlighted Committee members are trained in line with DFP guidance in respect of procurement practices The Committee is aware of all significant projects planned or ongoing in the organisation and receives regular project updates The Committee are fully briefed in relation to all significant losses and exceptional payments which may indicate weaknesses or failures upon which appropriate action may need to be taken Evidence Annual Report and Accounts to Administration Budget and quarterly variance reports support Receipts and Payments report good Trained accounting staff practice Procurement Policy/ DoF Procurement Training Meeting Papers and Minutes
+4. Financial and Project Management Red Flag Committee members are not familiar with financial reports and how they are prepared Issues raised in the annual report issued by the External Auditor are not followed up Committee members have not received adequate training and therefore are unable to make decisions in relation to DoF guidance and financial investment practices Insufficient time is spent on discussing the annual budget and financial reports and on the financial health of the organisation in general Financial reports are not prepared in line with the FreM and reporting timetable The Committee is unaware of planned or ongoing projects in the organisation Good Committee members are aware of the financial investment practices that are adopted by NILGOSC and how to evaluate Practice financial performance Sufficient time is devoted to considering and understanding the annual budget and its implications Financial reports are prepared in line with the FreM and reporting timetable • The annual report prepared by the External Auditor is thoroughly reviewed by the Committee, who monitors action taken to address any weaknesses highlighted Committee members are trained in line with DoF guidance in respect of procurement practices The Committee is aware of all significant projects planned or ongoing in the organisation and receives regular project updates The Committee are fully briefed in relation to all significant losses and exceptional payments which may indicate weaknesses or failures upon which appropriate action may need to be taken Evidence Annual Report and Accounts to Administration Budget and quarterly variance reports support Receipts and Payments report good Trained accounting staff practice Procurement Policy/ DoF Procurement Training for members required to sit on tender panels Meeting Papers and Minutes